Force Field Analysis: The Basics and an Example

 Limitations and pitfalls of force field analysis

 Finally, there is a risk that mainly forces within the team’s sphere of influence will be identified.
-External factors such as legislation, market pressure, or organization-wide choices are then underestimated.
+The analysis fails to recognize how external elements including laws and market conditions and organizational decisions impact the situation.
 A good force field analysis therefore requires the explicit inclusion of both internal and external factors and the linking of the outcome to a realistic change plan.

 Recommended books and articles on force field analysis